difi/idporten-saml-metadata-validator/README.md

 Open a browser and write
 `<ip-to-docker>:9000`

-To find your docker machine's IP address, type `env | grep DOCKER` and use IP address in `DOCKER_HOST`
+To find your docker machine's IP address, type `env | grep DOCKER_HOST`